donojazz/Crime/README.md

-# This is a website to collect crime detail files
+# This is a website to collect and analyze st Louis crime details.

 Analysis of Crime in St Louis